nkoson/gke-tutorial/text/tutorial.md

 Let’s get going by creating a new project on the GCP console:

-##### Project selector (top bar) -> New Project -> Enter name -> Create
+> Project selector (top bar) -> New Project -> Enter name -> Create

 This will create a nice empty project for us, which differs from the default starter project in that the newly created blank doesn’t come with any predefined API’s or service accounts.
 We’ll start digging our rabbit hole by enabling the Compute Engine API, which we need to communicate with GCP using Terraform.
+We'll also enable the Service Usage API so that Terraform can enable services for us as we go forward.

-##### APIs & Services -> API Library -> Compute Engine API -> Enable
+> APIs & Services -> API Library -> Compute Engine API -> Enable
+> APIs & Services -> API Library -> Service Usage API -> Enable

-Once the API has been initialized, we should find that GCP has generated a new service account for us.
+Once the APIs have been initialized, we should find that GCP has generated a new service account for us.
 The aptly named Compute Engine default service account grants us remote access to the resources of our project.
 Next, we’ll need to create a key for Terraform to authenticate with GCP:

-##### IAM & Admin -> Service accounts -> Compute Engine default service account -> Create key -> Create as JSON
+> IAM & Admin -> Service accounts -> Compute Engine default service account -> Create key -> Create as JSON

 The key that we just downloaded can be used in our terraform.io console as an environment variable, or directly from local disk when running Terraform CLI commands.
 The former requires newlines edited out of the JSON file and the contents added as `GOOGLE_CLOUD_KEYFILE_JSON` in our terraform.io workspace:

-##### Workspaces -> (select a workspace) -> Variables -> Environment Variables
+> Workspaces -> (select a workspace) -> Variables -> Environment Variables

 Make sure you set the value as “sensitive / write only”, if you decide to store the key in your terraform.io workspace.
 As stated above, it’s also possible to read the key from your local drive by adding the following in the Terraform provider resource: